 What do the cleanup contractors have to do to cleanup the property?
 Contents of the home are usually destroyed.
-The interior of the home is sometimes stripped down to the studs.
+The interior of the home is sometimes strip down to the studs.
 On homes that are not completely destroyed by meth contamination, clean up can sometimes save the home.
 Contractors will remove all residue from any surfaces inside the home.

 What proof is there that a meth lab home has been totally decontaminated?
 After a complete decontamination of the home has been completed, samples are taken from surfaces inside the home.
-Those samples are then sent to a testing lab in Washington, D.C. to determine if any contamination still exists.
+Those samples are then sent to a testing lab in Washington, D.C. to determine if an contamination still exists.
 If the home tests “clean”, they will issue a certification that buyers can use to assure any future buyers that the home is safe to live in.

 How “clean” does a home have to be to receive a certification that it is safe to live in?
-In order for a home to be certified to national standards, contaminating residue must be less than the equivalent of a single package of Sweet N’Low spread across two and a half football fields.
+In order for a home to be certified to national standards, contaminating residue must be less than the equivalent of a package of Sweet N’Low spread across two and a half football fields.